-ARE YOU REALLY BACKING YOURSELF?
+ARE YOU REALLY BACKING YOURSELF AT WORK?

 Some of my clients find themselves constantly comparing themselves.